-- 1. Outline the impact of polypharmacy and ways it can be avoided in the elderly patient. - 2.
+- 1. Outline the impact of polypharmacy and ways it can be avoided in the older adult patient. - 2.
 Identify the potential problems polypharmacy may cause in older patients, with special considerations for subpopulations. - 3.
 Discuss the importance of medication assessment and reconciliation.

 Sections marked with this symbol include evidence-based practice recommendations.

-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+The level of evidence and/or strength PRACTICE RECOMMENDATION so you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.